The Box Plus Network

-The Box Plus Network (formerly Video Jukebox Network International Ltd and Box Television Ltd) was a British television company owned by Channel Four Television Corporation, it specialised in music programming.
+The Box Plus Network (formerly Video Jukebox Network International Ltd and Box Television Ltd) was a British television company owned by Channel Four Television Corporation, and specialising in music programming.
+Channel Four acquired a 50% share in Box Television (established 1992) in 2007, and gained full control in 2019.
+The five remaining channels closed on 30 June 2024.

+History

+The Box began as a cable television service in 1992, showing music videos.
+It was taken over by the publishing company Emap in the late 1990s, and began to broadcast via satellite and Freeview alongside other music channels which used Emap-owned brands.
+Emap sold its broadcasting business to Bauer Media in 2007, and a 50:50 joint venture was established between Bauer and Channel Four.

 On 2 April 2013, all The Box Plus Network channels went free-to-air on satellite, apart from 4Music which went free-to-view.

-On 8 January 2019, Channel 4 acquired Bauer Media Group's 50% stake in the company to take full ownership of The Box Plus Network.
-The same year in July, operations of Box Plus moved into Channel 4’s main business operations.

-The company was based in Victoria in London.
+On 8 January 2019, Channel 4 acquired Bauer's 50% stake in the company to take full ownership of The Box Plus Network.
+In July of that year, operations of Box Plus moved into Channel 4's main business operations.
+The company was based in Victoria, London.

+On 16 November 2023, the ability to stream the Box Plus Network's channels on their website and the 4Music player was removed.

+On 29 January 2024, as part of a range of cuts announced by Channel Four Television Corporation, it was announced that all channels in The Box Plus Network would be closed down by the end of the year.

+Channel 4's portfolio of music channels – The Box, Magic, Kiss, 4Music and Kerrang! closed on 30 June 2024.

-Current channels
+Final channels

 The Box

-The Box is well known for its First Play feature, where many videos often make their UK or world première.
-This new music is often shown through the Box Fresh show on the channel.
+The Box was well known for its First Play feature, where many videos often made their UK or world première.
+This new music was often shown through the Box Fresh show on the channel.